vertec-io/bevy_eventwork/SENDING_MESSAGES.md

 ## Option B: Outbound Messages (Scheduled) 🎯

-Use `OutboundMessage` events with `EventWriter` for precise control over when messages are sent.
+Use `OutboundMessage` events with `MessageWriter` for precise control over when messages are sent.
 This allows you to schedule network operations in specific system sets.

 ### Example